-HTAL accounts for its interests in TPG and Vodafone Hutchison (Australia) Holdings Limited ("VHAH")2 using the equity method of accounting.
-Under this method, HTAL's share of net profit (loss) of these equity accounted investments is reported in HTAL's consolidated statement of profit or loss and other comprehensive income.
-For the year ended 31 December 2022, share of net profit (loss) of these equity accounted investments, after consolidation adjustments, increased to a profit of \$47.7 million from a loss of \$19.9 million for the comparative year ended 31 December 2021.
+Hutchison Telecommunications (Australia) Limited ("HTAL" or the "Company") (ASX: HTA) accounts for its interests in TPG Telecom Limited ("TPG")1 and Vodafone Hutchison (Australia) Holdings Limited ("VHAH")2 using the equity method of accounting.
+Under this method, HTAL's share of net profit/(loss) of these equity accounted investments is reported in HTAL's consolidated statement of profit or loss and other comprehensive income.
+For the year ended 31 December 2022, share of net profit/(loss) of these equity accounted investments, after consolidation adjustments, increased to a profit of \$47.7 million from a loss of \$19.9 million for the comparative year ended 31 December 2021.
 This represented an increase of \$67.6 million, primarily driven by an increase in TPG's net profit resulting from one-off gain arising from the sale of its passive tower and rooftop assets.
 The net profit was partially offset by the higher net finance costs of VHAH.
-Further details are included in Note 10 to the Financial Statements.
+Further details are included in Note 10 to the financial statements for the year ended 31 December 2022.